n00b69/woa-everything/guide/2-install.md

 > If you get `Error 87`, check the index of your image with `dism /get-imageinfo /ImageFile:<path\to\install.esd>`, then replace `index:6` with the actual index number of Windows 11 Pro in your image

 #### Installing Drivers
-> Extract the drivers folder from the archive, then run the following command, replacing`<path\to\drivers>` with the actual path of the drivers folder
+> Download the drivers archive for your device, extract the drivers folder from the archive, then run the following command, replacing`<path\to\drivers>` with the actual path of the drivers folder
 ```cmd
 dism /image:X:\ /add-driver /driver:<path\to\drivers> /recurse
 ```